Tisca Chopra: Television

 Starting her Television stint with the immensely popular short film format called Star Bestsellers, Tisca starred in two popular films, Ek Shaam Ki Mulaqat and Hum Saath Saath Hain Kya?.
 This paved the way for leading parts in shows like Kahaani Ghar Ghar Kii (Star Plus), Astitva...Ek Prem Kahani (Zee TV), Sarkarr:Rishton Ki Ankahi Kahani (Zee TV) and Mariyam Khan - Reporting Live (Star Plus).
 She hosted a consumer grievances show on (Star News) called Main Hoon Na.
 Tisca hosted Prayschit - Gunahon Ke Zakhm on Sony Entertainment Television, where she got a chance to reveal the transformation that criminals go through after or during their prison sentence.
 She starred in 24, in the year 2013.
 The series was a remake of the American series of the same name, produced by Anil Kapoor, directed by Abhinay Deo, which was premiered on Colors.

 Advertising

 Tisca has appeared in advertisements for big brands like Tanishq, Titan Eyewear, Dish TV, Kelloggs-All Bran, Horlicks-Gold, and Olay.

 Personal life

 Chopra is married to Capt.
 Sanjay Chopra who is a pilot with Air India.
-They have one daughter, Tara and Sanjay live in Mumbai.
+She lives in Mumbai with her husband and her daughter, Tara.
 She works with several NGOs, supporting education and women's rights.